GivenChauke/chatbot/README.md

 A conversational AI chatbot built with **Flutter** and **Firebase**, powered by **Google Gemini API**.
 The chatbot provides intelligent responses, supports markdown formatting (including italics and bold text), and offers a smooth user experience with real-time messaging.

 ## ✨ Features
-✅ **Sign up and Log-in**- Users can create accounts on the platform ✅ **Guest account**- Users can also opt to not create accounts on the platform ✅ **AI-Powered Conversations** – Uses Google Gemini API to generate responses ✅ **Image carousel**- Clean UI with dynamic image carousel linked to the ai for automated messages ✅ **Markdown Support** – Properly formats text with bold, italics, and code snippets
+✅ **Sign up and Log-in** - Users can create accounts on the platform

+✅ **Guest account** - Users can also opt to not create accounts on the platform

+✅ **AI-Powered Conversations** – Uses Google Gemini API to generate responses

+✅ **Image carousel** - Clean UI with dynamic image carousel linked to the AI for automated messages

+✅ **Markdown Support** – Properly formats text with bold, italics, and code snippets

 ✅ **User Authentication** – Allows logged-in users to save chat history

 ✅ **Avatar & UI Enhancements** – Displays user avatars and a side menu for previous chats

 ✅ **Guest Mode** – Users can chat without logging in, but chats won't be saved

 ✅ **Firebase Firestore** – Stores messages securely (with authentication-based access)

 ✅ **Remote Config Integration** – Fetches API keys dynamically

 ## 📸 Screenshots
 ![alt text](image.png)